Wednesday, September 13, 2023

 Not very much is known about the people who initially inhabited the lands that are now known as Togher and due to very few archaeological excavations , absolutely nothing is known of the Hunter Gatherers and later first Settlers/Farmers who undoubtedly populated the region thousands of years ago.
 It is thought that the Southern portion of Ireland at the time of the last Ice Age , circa 11,700 years ago , although relatively ice free , was an Arctic Tundra - very dry and very cold.

 However as the climate warmed and the Ice began to melt , with resulting rises of sea levels , humans would have emigrated further north into the Togher area and beyond.
 This region back then would have been a vast wetland with numerous bogs and outwash from the melting glaciers located further north.
 Countless rivers and shallow lakes would have formed making navigation possible and also providing fish as a means of food for our Ancestors.
 It must be remembered that the terrain back then was heavily wooded and boggy making it treacherous to any invaders and even locals on foot.
 Evidence of hill forts suggest that for the majority of the population , homes were situated for the greater part on higher ground.
+This not only served as a vantage point from a security point of view , but also was a result of trees at that elevation being easier to fell with their Iron Age axes.
 The list below highlights the approximate residential period of the Ui Mhic Ceir.

 Paleolithic ( c.
 8800 BC)